chennesy/python-novice-inflammation/episodes/08-func.md

 ```output
 boiling point of water in Kelvin: 373.15
 ```
+Note that in this case we're creating new variables inside of the function, and choosing to return one of them.

 This is our first taste of how larger programs are built: we define basic operations,